shiv-ansh/todo/README.md

 # todo
-A todo application using react
+A todo application using React and Redux